 Helen Keller never married or had children.
 However, she almost married Peter Fagan.
-When Anne became ill and had to take some time off, Peter Fagan, a 29-year-old reporter, became Helen's secretary.
+When Anne became ill and had to take some time off, Peter, a 29 year-old reporter, became Helen's secretary.
 During this time, the two grew close and made plans to marry.
-However, given societal expectations for a deaf and blind women at the time, Helen's family and extended family were against the match because they believed that marriage and motherhood were not options for a deaf and blind woman at the time.
-The two planned to elope, but Peter never came.
+However, Helen's extended family were against the match because they believed that marriage and motherhood were not options for a deaf and blind woman at the time.
+The two planned to elope nonetheless, but Peter never came.
 Helen said of the relationship, "His love was a bright sun that shone upon my helplessness and isolation."
 After the failed elopement, Helen never saw Peter again.